bitboxer/bitboxer.de/_posts/2014-05-29-guide-to-life-on-earth.md

 ---
 Today a [German Astronaut](http://www.esa.int/Our_Activities/Human_Spaceflight/Blue_dot/ESA_astronaut_Alexander_Gerst_arrives_at_Space_Station) arrived on the ISS.
 And he will be there till November.
 But how do you become an astronaut?
-What does it mean to life on the Space Station?
+What does living in the Space Station feel like?

 Luckily there is someone who wrote a book about all this.
 Chris Hadfield.
 If that name doesn't ring a bell, than maybe the fact that he was the astronaut who